 Cocaine withdrawal symptoms typically occur in two stages.

-Stage One: The acute phase of cocaine withdrawal is usually intense as the body adjusts to the demand for an absence of the drug.
+The acute phase of cocaine withdrawal is usually intense as the body adjusts to the demand for an absence of the drug.
 For most people, it begins within 24 hours after taking the last cocaine dose.
 This period usually described as “crashing” can manifest with withdrawal symptoms such as feelings of anxiety, excessive hunger, and fatigue among others.
 Although these can be acute, they typically last for approximately three days to a week or two.
 However, depending on the severity of the effects caused by the drugs on neurological functions, some individuals can experience psychological symptoms that last for six months or longer.

 After the first week or two, the initial withdrawal symptoms will have subsided.
 During this stage, most people experience a craving for the drug that can put them at risk of using cocaine again.
 During this time, people participating in a drug intervention program will be supported a schedule that includes a healthy diet, exercise, and counseling to address these issues.

-Stage Two: The duration of the second stage of withdrawals will differ significantly for people that are heavy users or have been in long-term addiction to cocaine.
+The duration of the second stage of withdrawals will differ significantly for people that are heavy users or have been in long-term addiction to cocaine.
 The emotional and psychological symptoms experienced during this stage are referred to as protracted withdrawals or post-acute withdrawal syndrome (PAWS).

 PAWS typically manifest within three to six months after halting chronic cocaine consumption with symptoms such as insomnia, sudden mood swings, panic attacks, severe depression, suicidal thoughts, lack of motivation, trouble concentrating, cognitive problems, memory loss, impaired problem-solving ability, mind fog, obsessive thoughts, fluctuating energy levels, extreme drug cravings, obsessions and Anhedonia or the ability to feel pleasure.